Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-08-09_CreateTabbedLoginDemo/Index.md

 read-time: 5 min
 ---

-# Guide: Create A Tabbed Login and Register Page With Blazorise Components In 5 Minutes
+# Guide: Create A Tabbed Login and Register Page With Blazorise

 This focuses on just the structure and markup of the user interface and is intended to demonstrate the use of Blazorise components and does not cover advanced topics such as tokens, cryptography, and hashing.